frenchu/pragmatic-programming/content/posts/github-multiuser.md

 I always configure git to use SSH for connection.
 And I don't share private keys among instances.
 I belive this is the best practice.

 As a contractor, I need to perform my work duties on my personal equipment from time to time.
-Organisation, I work for, hosts its repositories on github.com.
+Organisations quite often hosts its repositories on [github.com](https://github.com/).

-GitHub in its [official docs]() encourage users to use the same personal account for both private use and when working for an organisation.
+GitHub in its [official docs](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-personal-account/merging-multiple-personal-accounts) encourage users to use the same personal account for both private use and when working for an organisation.
 However, quite often I want or even have to seperate work account and private one from each other.

 The thing is I can't upload the same key for two different user accounts in GitHub.
 It makes sense because GitHub identifies a user by SSH key, so the keys has to be unique.
 It is also true for other similar services like BitBucket.

-I have to generate two keys in this case - one for work account and another for private account.
+I have to generate two keys on my personal workstation in this case - one for work account and another for private account.
-It causing some difficultiues while working with git.
+It causing some difficulties while working with git.
 I need to tell git somehow which key I want to use at the moment.

 Below I described how to configure git to juggle SSH keys with an ease.